The Designated Safeguarding Leads in School are Mrs Lindsey Mercer and Mrs Danielle Jenkins-Omar.

-Please speak to either Mrs Mercer or Mr Smith if you have any safeguarding concerns or questions.
+Please speak to either Mrs Mercer or Mrs Danielle Jenkins-Omar if you have any safeguarding concerns or questions.

 At Brightside Nursery Infant School we are committed to working together to safeguard all children.
 We use CPOMs to record any safeguarding concerns.
 Please click here for the Keeping Children Safe in Education document

 For more information, please click on this link for the Safeguarding Sheffield Children Website.